 certification level which will be due for renewal three years from the date printed on the

-International office for renewal utilizing “Educational Units” including TARP points and Personal
+International office for renewal utilizing “Educational Units” including CECs and Personal

 IMSA prior to expiration date.

 2.4 Renewal After Expiration.
 For individuals with an expiration date on their certificate(s), if the

 certification is not renewed by the expiration date, the certification will lapse.
 The lapsed

 certificate holder will have one (1) year after the expiration date to reinstate their certification by

 documenting sixteen (16) hours of training through 2.2A or 2.2B.
 If the certification is not

 reinstated within one (1) year after the expiration date, the individual must renew through the

 normal certification process by taking the current certification exam at the highest level previously